airyhq/airy/lib/typescript/httpclient/README.md

 The HttpClient Library includes a HTTP client for making requests to Airy's API.

-The library exports a HttpClient class.
+The library exports a HttpClient class with public methods that make requests to Airy's API.

 To use the library, you need to instantiate the class with the authentification token and your api url.

 Both the authentification token and api url are optional (the default api url is "http://api.airy"), but communication with the endpoints always requires a token, except for the /users.login and /users.signup endpoints.

 For example: